Area of a triangle inquiry

 Proof

 Shawki Dayekh, a teacher of mathematics in north London (UK), proved the maximum area occurs when n = 131.14 (accurate to 2 decimal places).
-He used differentiation and iteration, expressing the angle in radians.
+He used the product rule and iteration, expressing the angle in radians (see the picture).

 The value of x is 131.14 at the end of Shawki's working means an angle of 48.86o gives the maximum area.